Theme - Vengeance of Dhunia

 This section is aimed to quickly introduce Minion players into the "top picks" from Trollbloods that they should look at buying first.

 - Dire Troll Bomber or Troll Impaler - Far Strike is a really good animus that minions don't have acces to otherwise.
-All the 'lock bar Carver have a non spray gun, too.
+However, onl Helga1 and Azazello have a gun which can be snipe'd

 - Pyre Troll or Slag Troll - They are both cheap melee damage buffs on legs and are competent offensively too.